-Risk reduction is always a good practice; unfortunately it is not always effective.
-On average, 74% of assaults are committed by someone the person knows.
-This number is even higher on college campuses ranging from 80% - 90% of assaults being perpetrated by someone the victim knows beforehand.
+Risk reduction is always a good practice; unfortunately, it is not always effective.
+On average, 74 percent of assaults are committed by someone the person knows.
+This number is even higher on college campuses, where 80 to 90 percent of assaults are perpetrated by someone the victim had known beforehand.
 These assaults are typically happening in closed areas like dorm rooms, apartment buildings, etc. where risk reduction methods may not always be applicable.
 When discussing risk reduction, it is important to remember that rapists cause rape.
 Risk reduction methods are meant to reduce risk, but cannot prevent the risk altogether.
 A victim is never at fault for an assault and should never be blamed for how the assault happened.
 For this reason, active bystander interventions are the most effective methods for preventing sexual assault and harassment.
 The following are some strategies to help reduce risk of sexual assault or harassment (taken from Rape, Abuse, & Incest National Network):

-- to get home safely if you need to. - know where you are, if you're leaving, etc. - is.
+- Be aware of your surroundings.
+It's always a good idea to know where you are and how to get home safely if you need to. - Try to avoid isolating yourself.
+If you go out with friends, communicate.
+Let each other know where you are, if you're leaving, etc. - Trust your instincts.
+If you feel like a situation, location, or person is unsafe, it probably is.
 Don't be afraid to speak up.
-Chances are others are feeling the same way.
+Chances are others are feeling the same way. - · Try to keep a charger for your cell phone with you in a bag or your car, just in case.